seyedeliasfakoorian/Org2/readme.txt

 Others
 ------------------------------------------------------------------------------
-Very special thanks to Depfu and Snyk for keeping my dependencies up-to-date and github-actions, renovate, and dependabot to fix vulnerabilities in my repository
+Very special thanks to Depfu and Snyk for keeping my dependencies up-to-date and github-actions and dependabot to fix vulnerabilities in my repository